 “Diversity of perspectives can be a great business asset.”

-As Alvarado sees it, the concept of diversity is really more than social responsibility.
-It’s also good for business because diversity adds value in developing new products, services, sales, and marketing.
-It is an important asset in the contributions by talented employees, in adding diverse consumers, and increasing the bottom line in higher revenues and profits of businesses.
+As Alvarado sees it, the concept of diversity is really more than social responsibility; it’s also good for business.
+Diversity adds value in developing new products, services, sales, and marketing efforts.
+It is an important asset when considering the contributions of talented employees, when appealing to diverse consumers, and when looking at a company’s bottom line.
 “Diversity in an enlightened corporate policy that seeks to address positive opportunities in the changing demographics and recruiting an underutilized talent pool of people and suppliers to succeed in the growing American and global economies,” she says.

 “Take risks.
 You’ll never get to second base if you keep your foot safely on first.”

 “The biggest risk is the fear of taking a risk and making a mistake,” Alvarado says.
 “You learn from a mistake and focus on taking next steps in achieving your goals, knowing there can be no reward without some risks.
-Hispanics have the ability, the capacity, and the intelligence to achieve our goals, but ultimately, it’s up to us to take that step forward and take action to achieve our goals.”
-When Alvarado began her career, people questioned why she was entering the construction industry because she had no possibility except to fail.
-Alvarado says that taking this risk was her only way build a path to success in a male-dominated industry.
+Hispanics have the ability, the capacity, and the intelligence to achieve our goals, but ultimately, it’s up to us to take that step forward.”
+When Alvarado began her career, people questioned why she was entering the construction industry, thinking she had no possibility except to fail.
+Alvarado says that taking this risk was her only way to build a path to success in a male-dominated industry.

 “The journey to success is no different than when you learn how to walk as a child,” she says.
 “You begin crawling, trying to stand up, fall, and cry.
 Learning to walk means you continue to pull yourself up and take risks to build your physical, mental, and emotional capacity to one day walk, skip, run, jump, and climb mountains.
 It’s no different in our careers.
 Just don’t give up or give in on your road to success.”